EBMCalculator/ebmcalculator.github.io/support.md

           <span>&#9654;</span> Why do the calculators have different input options?
         </div>
         <div class="faq-answer">
-          Different input methods are available to fit various ways authors report their results.
-Choose the one that makes the most sense for the study you are appraising.<br><br>
+          Each calculator offers different input options to match how authors report their results.
+Choose the one that fits your study.<br><br>
-          For example, if you are assessing the performance of a Diagnostic Test and the authors report only the Predictive Values (and not sensitivity or specificity), choose PPV/NPV for your input fields.
+          For example, if the study only provides PPV and NPV (and not sensitivity or specificity), select PPV/NPV as your input method.
                         <!-- Back toTop Link -->
         <p style="text-align: right; margin: 0.5em 0;">
           <a href="#top" class="back-to-top">⬆ Back to top</a>